 What should have happened was, the loan should have been assigned into the REMIC within 3 years…what actually happened was, it was only assigned into the REMIC AFTER the borrower went into default.
 By this time, New Century Mortgage has already gone out of business.

 Here’s what the Supreme Court ruled:

-“In seeking a finding that an assignment agreement was void, therefore, a plaintiff in Yvanova‘s position is not asserting the interests of parties to the assignment; she is asserting her own interest in limiting foreclosure on her property to those with legal authority to order a foreclosure sale.
+“In seeking a finding that an assignment agreement was void, therefore, a plaintiff in Yvanova‘s position is not asserting the interests of parties to the assignment; she is asserting her own interest in limiting foreclosure on her property to those with legal authority to order a foreclosure sale, check locksmith service near my location.
 This, then, is not a situation in which standing to sue is lacking because its ―sole object . . . is to settle rights of third persons who are not parties.
 (Golden Gate Bridge etc. Dist. v.
 Felt (1931) 214 Cal.
 308, 316.)”